aztecrex/ghcjs-spike/README.md

 0. whoops, didn't run `hpack` first so it's just building a bunch of stuff.
-   I don't know if it's building everything in stackage or if it's just builing enough for the prim and prelude. whatever i'll wait. it's repeatedly saying something about 'Bootihg GHCJS (this will take a long time)' so I figure it is stuff that will be needed evenrually.
+   I don't know if it's building everything in stackage or if it's just builing enough for the prim and prelude. whatever i'll wait. it's repeatedly saying something about 'Booting GHCJS (this will take a long time)' so I figure it is stuff that will be needed evenrually.
-0. It _is_ taking a long time
+0. It _is_ taking a long time. see you back here in a while...